-Asif received a BA (hons) from Nottingham University, before travelling abroad to Australia and America to further his studies at Deakin University and Virginia Tech.
-Asif a keen interest in making buildings less wasteful by using techniques more sustainable than Victorian architecture on which most of our buildings are based.
-In 2000 Asif continued his studies at Oxford Brookes University where he completed RIBA part II and a distinction in a diploma in energy efficient building.
+Asif has a keen interest in making buildings less wasteful by using techniques more sustainable than Victorian architecture on which most of our buildings are based.
+In 2000, Asif continued his studies at Oxford Brookes University where he completed RIBA part II and achieved a distinction in a diploma in energy efficient building.

 The research aims to quantify the total carbon impacts of buildings.
 This occurs as three main impacts: embodied, operational and inherent (sustainable homes 1999).
 With building operational energy accounting for the major component and the embodied carbon of buildings and built infrastructure accounting for roughly a fifth.
 This value, however, is a dynamic determined by the fabric efficiency of the building.